-SREB's 10 Policy Indicate ors of Prog Table 1: ress in Developing Learning-Centered School Leaders Indicator Description The state has a set of leadership standare anchored to what successful princimprove student achievement for all standards. ipals do to Standards are the foundation for a coherent set of state policies and initiatives and for a vision of statewide development of school leaders focused on continued learning and growth that lead to increased student achievement.
-The state has developed policies regar process and criteria for identifying prof school leaders. - A collaborative process between leader preparation programs and local education agencies identifies, recommends and supports talented prospective school leaders for principal positions.
-Principal preparation programs focus of the principal in leading learning that student academic success.
+Table 1:SREB's 10 Policy Indicators of Progress in Developing Learning-Centered School Leaders

+Indicator Description 1.
+The state has a set of leadership standards that are anchored to what successful principals do to improve student achievement for all students.
+Standards are the foundation for a coherent set of state policies and initiatives and for a vision of statewide development of school leaders focused on continued learning and growth that lead to increased student achievement.
+2. The state has developed policies regarding the process and criteria for identifying promising school leaders.
+A collaborative process between leader preparation programs and local education agencies identifies, recommends and supports talented prospective school leaders for principal positions.
+3. Principal preparation programs focus on the role of the principal in leading learning that results in student academic success.
 Preparation programs are subject to program approval criteria that demand a functioning partnership with school districts to design program content, delivery and field-based experiences so candidates emerge ready to lead teacher and student learning.
-Principal preparation programs include substantive field-based experiences the principals to lead school improvement. nat prepare Preparation programs must place aspiring leaders in a variety of school settings to solve real problems of practice.
+4. Principal preparation programs include substantive field-based experiences that prepare principals to lead school improvement.
+Preparation programs must place aspiring leaders in a variety of school settings to solve real problems of practice.
 Continual field experiences should be integrated with course work and guided by a mentor or a coach.
-5. There is a performance-based, tiered so leader licensure consistent with state I standards that results in improved student outcomes. leadership Licensure should ensure that high-quality leaders enter the profession by demonstrating competency rather than completing specific courses of study.
-Licensure policy should reflect state commitment to continual growth of midcareer principals and recognize exemplary principals.
+5. There is a performance-based, tiered system of leader licensure consistent with state leadership standards that results in improved student outcomes.
+Licensure should ensure that high-quality leaders enter the profession by demonstrating competency rather than completing specific courses of study.
+Licensure policy should reflect state commitment to continual growth of mid-career principals and recognize exemplary principals.
 6. There are multiple pathways to school leadership.
 To meet the demands for committed high-quality school leaders, state leaders can increase the leadership pool by creating various pathways for promising individuals.
-7. Specialized services and support are a to develop high-quality principals for h schools.
+7. Specialized services and support are available to develop high-quality principals for high-needs schools.
 State leaders can offer district leaders a range of services designed to create authentic learning opportunities for new and current principals in low-performing schools to lead improvement efforts under the guidance of properly prepared district and university mentors.
 State leaders can also assist districts with high-needs students in succession planning, talent recruitment and retention incentives.
-Working conditions are present that su principal success in improving student State and district leaders have a role to play in creating supportive conditions that enhance principal performance.
+8. Working conditions are present that sustain principal success in improving student learning.
+State and district leaders have a role to play in creating supportive conditions that enhance principal performance.
 Those conditions include states building district capacity to support schools' instructional needs and comprehensive school reform.
-Evaluate principal performance based practice as defined in state standards ongoing professional development and support based on the results of the evaluation. and provide d other Effective statewide principal evaluation systems are tiered, connected to state leadership standards and provide support to leaders along a leadership continuum - from aspiring to advanced.
-The state has a system for collecting a reporting data to improve leader development succession planning.
+9. Evaluate principal performance based on effective practice as defined in state standards and provide ongoing professional development and other support based on the results of the evaluation.
+Effective statewide principal evaluation systems are tiered, connected to state leadership standards and provide support to leaders along a leadership continuum - from aspiring to advanced.
+10. The state has a system for collecting and reporting data to improve leader development and succession planning.
 A good data system allows for the collection of data around indicators that address different components of a leadership system.
 This permits stakeholders to make sound decisions to improve all aspects of the program - candidate identification, selection, preparation, licensure, evaluation, professional development and district support.